OpenTrading/OTMql4Zmq/README.md

 You will need to be signed into github.com to see or edit in the wiki.
 ## OTMql4Zmq Notes

+### Problems

+We are having problems with the receiving of messages with the compiled DLL: the messages get received, but shortly afterwards, Mt4 crashes.
+If you have success, please report any system it works or doesn't work on in the wiki: include the Metatrader build number, the origin of the metatrader exe, the Windows version.

 ### Changes

 The source checked in to the `src/` directory is from: